Housing an Economic Bright Spot but Regulatory, Affordability Challenges Persist

-Single-family starts posted a 2020 total of just under 1 million, 11% over the 2019 level.
+Single-family starts posted a 2020 total of just under 1 million, 11 percent over the 2019 level.
 The NAHB forecast is for ongoing gains for single-family construction in 2021, though at a slower growth rate than in 2020.
-Production is expected to rise an additional 5% to 1.03 million this year — marking the first year that total annual single-family production has exceeded 1 million since the Great Recession.
+Production is expected to rise an additional 5 percent to 1.03 million this year—marking the first year that total annual single-family production has exceeded 1 million since the Great Recession.

 The multifamily construction market will experience weakness as rent growth slows and vacancy rates rise.
 However, the development market should stabilize by 2022.
-Multifamily starts are expected to fall 11% in 2020 to 349,000 units and post a 5% gain this year to 365,000 units.
+Multifamily starts are expected to fall 11 percent in 2020 to 349,000 units and post a 5 percent gain this year to 365,000 units.

 Remodeling will remain strong as people continue to upgrade existing homes for more purposes, such as home offices, home gyms and in-law units.
-Residential remodeling is expected to register a 4% gain this year over 2020.
+Residential remodeling is expected to register a 4 percent gain this year over 2020.

 Supply and Demand

-Looking at the supply and demand factors affecting housing, David Berson, senior vice president and chief economist at Nationwide Mutual Insurance Co., said that millennials are key to household growth and housing demand.
+Looking at the supply and demand factors affecting housing, David Berson, senior vice president and chief economist at Nationwide Mutual Insurance Company, said that millennials are key to household growth and housing demand.

 “The demographics look good, particularly for the 25-to-40 age group,” said Berson.